Pest Control industry became extremely environmentally conscious in the recent years.

 Organic pesticides can allow farmers to control pest and diseases in plants without resorting to conventional pesticides.
 This does not necessarily mean that they are safer to use.
 Organic presticides can be as damaging to the fauna/flora in the environment as chemical pesticides .
 However, in comparison to chemical pesticides used in commercial pest control, they can be much more easily decomposed by the environment.

 It turns out that a key factor in chemicals being cleared for use on organic crops is whether they occur naturally.
 Spinosad, for example, comes from the soil bacterium Saccharopolyspora spinosa.
+If these bugs are bothering you, the best thing you can do is get quality pest control and eliminate the pest from scratch.
 It can fatally scramble the nervous systems of insects.
 It’s also poisonous to mollusks.

 Synthetic compounds can also make it onto the list as pesticides, if they are relatively nontoxic combinations that include minerals or natural elements, such as copper or sulfur.
 But some naturally occuring substances, such as nicotine and arsenic are off limits.